prog2-unimi/build-automation-example/README.md

     │       ├── index.html
     │       └── ...
     └── reports
+        ├── jacoco
+        │   └── test
+        │       └── html
+        │           ├── index.html
+        │           └── ...
         └── tests
             └── test
                 ├── index.html
                 └── ...

-where `clases` contains the compiled classes, `reports`  contains the unit test results, and `doc` contains the documentation.
+where `clases` contains the compiled classes, `reports`  contains the unit test and coverage results, and `docs` contains the generated documentation.
 Given the location of the compiled files, to run the `Example` class it's enough to specify `build/classes/java/main` as the *classpath* as in

     java -cp build/classes/java/main my.pkg.Example hello